ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Retrieval of Public Keys and Roles for Group Members {#sec-key-retrieval}

 In case the KDC maintains the public keys of group members, a node in the group can contact the KDC to request public keys and roles of either all group members or a specified subset, by sending a CoAP GET or FETCH request to the /ace-group/GROUPNAME/pub-key endpoint at the KDC, where GROUPNAME is the group name, and formatted as defined in {{pubkey-get}} and {{pubkey-fetch}}.

-When receiving a Public Key Response, the requesting group member stores (or updates) the public keys (in the 'pub_keys' parameter) and roles (in the 'peer_roles' parameter) of the group members.

 {{fig-public-key-1}} and {{fig-public-key-2}} give an overview of the exchanges described above.